junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Shhh!
 Lower your voice," Dean grits his teeth, tilting his head to the unlatched door, reaching to pull it closer.
 "Cas is sleeping.
 I got news, too.
 You first."

 Sam gives a guilty glance toward the door, moving a few steps away from it, speaking in a lowered, tight voice, "I think Mom and Dad's souls also fell to the Earth."
 He gives a gesture that's meant to point to the war room where all the others are staying.
 "You know, since Heaven is cracking up, and I'm pretty sure they were both there before.
-Bobby and those others came down, they must also be here somewhere.
+Bobby and those others came down; they must also be here somewhere.
 We need to find them."

 "And I know exactly where they are."
 Dean smiles tight at him, jerking his chin toward the phone now in his pocket.
 "That's Missouri."

 "Wait, Missouri Moseley?
-Oh wow, that must been, what, ten years now?
-Since last time we met her."
+Oh wow, that must have been, what, ten years now?
+Since the last time we met her."
 Sam raises his eyebrows in surprise.

 "Yeah, I know."
 Dean rubs his nose, leaning tiredly onto the opposite side of the wall.
-"Since Dad went missing on a hunting trip and I picked you up from school.
+"Right after I picked you up from school and told you Dad went missing on a hunting trip.
 It's like a lifetime ago."

 Sam lets out a breath.
 "What did she say?"

 "Apparently when Mom and Dad dropped from Heaven, they went straight to our old house.
 But they couldn't, because we taught that woman living in our house, Jenny, too well last time, and the house was protected by salt lines and irons and sigils all over the place.
 So they were just drifting outside the house, a couple of unharmful white misty ghosts, and Missouri noticed.
-She invited them over to her place, and dropped us a dime."
+She invited them over to her place and dropped us a dime."

-"I don't know she's still keeping an eye on our old house, after all these times."
+"I don't know she's still keeping an eye on our old house, after all these years."
 Sam shakes his head in disbelief.

-"Neither do I," Dean says, staring at the loosely closed door in front of him but eyes unfocused.
+"Neither do I," Dean says, staring at the loosely closed door in front of him, but his eyes unfocused.
 His fingers rub each other mindlessly.
 "I'm just so freaking glad she did."

 "We should go then."
 Cas pulls open the door, chiming in.
-He didn't wear his trench coat or suit, and his shirt is a little rumpled.
+He isn't wearing his trench coat or suit, and his shirt is a little rumpled.
 So is his hair.
 He rubs his eyes with a tight yawn.
 "Sorry, I didn't mean to eavesdrop, but you *are* right outside my door, and the wall is thin."

 "Sorry," Dean murmurs quickly, shooting him an apologetic look.

 Cas returns with a small smile and another yawn.
 "It's okay."

 Sam looks from Dean to Cas, then checks his watch.
 "We should, but perhaps not tonight?
 It's late.
 I'm sure all of us are toasted already.
-Mom and Dad have been gone for ten years, surely they could wait for another day to see us."
+Mom and Dad have been gone for ten years; surely they could wait for another day to see us."

 They did just come back from picking up a group of old hunter ghosts.
 It's been a long day.
 Meeting their parents is only going to make it so much longer.

 "Maybe they can, but I can't."
 Dean shifts away from the wall, fishing out the car keys, fiddling them between his fingers.
 "I wouldn't get any sleep anyway if I don't go, knowing they're already here, just three hours away.
 It's been ten years, Sammy."

 "Yeah," Sam agrees, ducking his head in thought.
 "And it's the first time we gotta meet Mom and Dad together.
-You knew how it's like when you were young, I don't."
+You knew what it's like when you were young, I don't."
 His lips twitch, torn between a smile and a grimace.
 He doesn't know how to feel exactly.
-Mom and Dad tother, and with Dean and him, that's a whole complete family -- that's something he never thought he'd see one day, not before his time is due and he goes into Heaven.
+Mom and Dad together, and with Dean and him, that's a whole complete family -- that's something he never thought he'd see one day, not before his time is due and he goes into Heaven.
 And now, the idea almost intimidates him.

 Dean nods in understanding, managing to put a faint smile on his lips, a comfort for his brother.
 "Already told Missouri we're on our way, anyway."